 Every now and then, in spite of all the education that independent schools provide through seminars, policies, and other communications, employees and/or students “do the wrong thing.”

 How should a school respond if a student complains about being bullied or sexually abused, or a teacher accuses a co-worker of harassment?
 Taking effective action in response to a student or employee complaint, or allegation of wrongdoing, is surely everyone’s goal – but how?
+This program provides comprehensive training in the elements of an effective internal investigation process.

 Topics will include: